 Strong leadership is needed throughout the IRPF integration process, and a planning team lead should serve as a project manager.
-In some cases, the lead will be the project champion but at a minimum, the lead should report to the project champion, community officials and others, as necessary, to provide progress updates and results of the various activities related to the planning process.
+In most cases, the lead will be an individual from the project champion entity.
+At a minimum, the lead should report to the project champion, community officials and others as necessary, to provide progress updates and results of the various activities related to the planning process.
 Table 3 identifies qualifications for a good planning team lead.